Jarcionek/Factorio-Zooming-Reinvented/README.md

 * Disable map zoom out after map move - defines whether to disable map zooming out after the map position has changed (by dragging, using move controls or zooming in).
 This is to prevent sudden map position changes when zooming out (see known issues for explanation why this happens).
 If this option is selected, after you move the map, the only way to zoom out is to close and open the map again, use 'Quick zoom out' or use 'Enable zoom out'.

+# Planned features

+* Make position of 'Quick zoom out' configurable - center of the map (current behaviour), player position or last known map position.
+* Make 'Toggle world map' position configurable - center of the map, player position (current behaviour) or last known map position.
+* Add Binoculars auto trash so that they don't waste an inventory slot.
+* Add a shortcut to get Binoculars (and remove the recipe) so that they can be obtained easily without requiring any items and empty crafting queue (and can be obtained without enabling 'Auto equip Binoculars' mod setting after the recipe is removed).
+* Remember the zoom level when players open a map and restore it when player closes a map.

 # Known Issues

 ### Zooming in while in the map view does not respect 'Zoom sensitivity' and 'Max world zoom out' mod settings